SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Introduction

 In this respect, we introduce a theoretical framework to translate the optimization of surface coverage gain, a surface metric on manifolds that represents the ability of a camera to increase the visible area of the surface, into an optimization problem on volumetric integrals.
 Such a formalism allows us to use a volumetric mapping of geometry, which is convenient not only to scale the model to exploration tasks and scene reconstruction, but also to make probabilistic predictions about geometry.

-In particular, given a partial point cloud gathered by a depth sensor, our model learns to make predictions with virtually infinite resolution about the occupancy probability in the scene volume by learning a deep implicit function \cite{lars-18-occupancy_network, xu-19-disn, mildenhall-20-nerf, yariv-2020-idr, yariv-2021-volsdf, oechsle-21-unisurf}.
+In particular, given a partial point cloud gathered by a depth sensor, our model learns to make predictions with virtually infinite resolution about the occupancy probability in the scene volume by learning a deep implicit function~\cite{lars-18-occupancy_network, xu-19-disn, mildenhall-20-nerf, yariv-2020-idr, yariv-2021-volsdf, oechsle-21-unisurf}.
 Such predictions scale to very large point clouds since they depend only on neighborhood geometry.
-Then, for each point, our model leverages a self-attention mechanism~\cite{ashish-2017-attention} to predict occlusions and learn information score functions mapped on a continuous sphere that represent visibility likelihood in all directions.
+Then, our model leverages a self-attention mechanism~\cite{ashish-2017-attention} to predict occlusions and compute informative functions mapped on a continuous sphere that represent visibility likelihood of points in all directions.
 The occupancy probability field is finally used as a basis to sample points and compute Monte Carlo integrals of visibility scores.

 Since NBV learning-based methods are mostly limited to single, small-scale, centered object reconstruction in literature, we first compare the performance of our model to the state of the art on the ShapeNet dataset~\cite{shapenet2015}, following the protocol introduced in \cite{zeng-icirs20-pcnbv}.
 While our method was designed to handle more general frameworks such as 3D scene reconstruction and continuous cameras poses in the scene, it outperforms the state of the art for dense reconstruction of objects when the camera is constrained to stay on a sphere centered on the object.
 We then conduct experiments in large 3D environments using a simple planning algorithm that builds a camera trajectory online by iteratively selecting NBVs with \method.
 Since, to the best of our knowledge, we propose the first supervised Deep Learning method for such free 6D motion of the camera, we created a dataset made of several large-scale scenes under the CC License for quantitative evaluation.
-We will make this dataset available for allowing comparison of future methods with \method. \vincentrmk{What about the code?}
+We will make our code and this dataset available for allowing comparison of future methods with \method on our project webpage: \url{https://github.com/Anttwo/SCONE}.